You are currently browsing offline. Some images may be missing and some functionality may be unavailable.

 If you're happy with my proposal and the estimate is in line with what you were looking to spend, I will produce a full scope document detailing the project's functionality and everything that will be included, and provide a fixed quote for the work.

 I have worked on several projects that have had a cost agreed based on an initial brief, before all the finer details of the project were fully known or understood, which can lead to problems with budgets and deadlines once more detail about the project become known.
-The final quote may be higher than the initial estimate, but it will be based on a full and complete scope, so should cover everything the project needs.
+The final quote may be higher than the initial estimate, but it will be based on a full and complete scope, so should cover everything the project needs, and avoids nasty surprises down the line with increased costs or missed deadlines due to additional requirements.

 Once you're happy with the scope and quote, we can sign the paperwork and get going!